 Banding: Fitting and cementing orthodontic bands to your teeth.

 Bonding: Attaching brackets to your teeth using special orthodontic cement.

 Cephalometric X-ray: An X-ray of your head that shows the relative positions and growth of the face, jaws, and teeth.

 Consultation: A meeting with your orthodontist to discuss a treatment plan.

-Debanding: The process of removing cemented orthodontic bands from your teeth.
+Debanding: Removing cemented orthodontic bands from your teeth.

-Debonding: The process of removing cemented orthodontic brackets from your teeth.
+Debonding: Removing cemented orthodontic brackets from your teeth.

 Impressions: Biting into a soft material that hardens into a mold of your teeth creates an impression from which the orthodontist can prepare a treatment plan.
 We use an iTero scanner in our office in place of traditional impressions.

 Panoromic X-ray: An x-ray that rotates around your head to take pictures of your teeth, jaw, and other facial areas.